SirBob01/NEAT-Python/README.md

 Read NEAT's doc-strings for more information on the module's classes and methods.

-# TODO
+## TODO
-- Modify the mutation probabilities (perhaps allow custom probabilities)
+- Modify the mutation probabilities (perhaps allow custom probabilities?)
 - Fine tune population parameters, such as the delta threshold

+## License

+Code and documentation Copyright (c) 2018-2020 Keith Leonardo

+Code released under the [BSD 3 License](https://choosealicense.com/licenses/bsd-3-clause/).